 While students can view the video on the PowToon website or on public websites like YouTube, we wanted to ensure that students always had easy, logical access to the PowToon video content they were looking for.
-By centralizing the content in a Panopto video library, we were not only able to create a consistent, singular repository for all classroom video, but were also able to leverage Panopto’s rich search capabilities.
+By centralizing the content in a Panopto video library, we were not only able to create a consistent, singular repository for all classroom videos, but were also able to leverage Panopto’s rich search capabilities.

-While this particular video was quite simple in its content, we can imagine using PowToons to create content-rich video to explain a lesson or make class announcements.
+While this particular video was quite simple in its content, we can imagine using PowToons to create content-rich videos to explain a lesson or make class announcements.
 One of the greatest benefits of Panopto is its ability to search across a library of video and deeply within the actual content of the video.

 Leveraging optical character recognition (OCR) technology, Panopto is able to read all of the copy that appears on-screen.
 This is as true of the text animated by PowToons as it is with text on a more traditional PowerPoint presentation.
 Panopto also employs automatic speech recognition (ASR) to comprehend and index words spoken by the presenter.
 In this case, we chose to record the voiceover with Panopto instead of PowToons, but in either case, adding the video to the Panopto video CMS gives creators the ability to leverage this search indexing.